A Modular Reference Architecture for MCP-Servers Enabling Agentic BIM Interaction

-\textbf{RQ1:} Which core capabilities required for agentic BIM interaction can be identified from existing LLM-based workflows, and how can these be consolidated into a reusable reference architecture?\\ \textbf{RQ2:} Which architectural principles enable a modular, BIM-API-agnostic, and tool-isolated MCP-based system design, and how can these principles be realized in practice?\\ \textbf{RQ3:} To what extent can the proposed reference architecture reliably support typical agentic BIM workflows - specifically model modification and model generation? \\ The study follows a Design Science Research (DSR) approach, in line with \cite{hevner_2004_DesignScienceInformation}, which structures research around the iterative development and evaluation of artefacts.
+\textbf{RQ1:} Which core capabilities required for agentic BIM interaction can be identified from existing LLM-based workflows, and how can these be consolidated into a reusable reference architecture?\\ \textbf{RQ2:} Which architectural principles enable a modular, BIM-API-agnostic, and tool-isolated MCP-based system design, and how can these principles be realized in practice?\\ \textbf{RQ3:} To what extent can the proposed reference architecture reliably support typical agentic BIM workflows - specifically model modification and model generation?

+The study follows a Design Science Research (DSR) approach, in line with \cite{hevner_2004_DesignScienceInformation}, which structures research around the iterative development and evaluation of artefacts.
 In this work, DSR is implemented by identifying recurring capability needs in recent agentic BIM workflows, designing a modular MCP-based reference architecture to address them, instantiating this architecture through a prototype built around an isolated IfcOpenShell execution backend, and evaluating it through scenario-based tests focusing on modification and generation tasks.
-Therefore a simplified variant of \cite{du_2025_Text2BIMGeneratingBuilding}'s Text2BIM agent is re-implemented and test cases are evaluated to capture complementary aspects of agent behaviour, model validity, and model quality.
+Therefore, a simplified variant of \cite{du_2025_Text2BIMGeneratingBuilding}'s Text2BIM agent is re-implemented, and test cases are assessed to capture complementary aspects of agent behaviour, model validity, and model quality.